Hananchudhary/file-verse/README.md

 **Example:** `user_login("john_doe", "password123")` must locate the user, verify the password hash, and establish a session.
 With 50 users, a linear scan may be too slow—opt for faster lookup.

-#### Challenge 2: dastaweiz and Directory Indexing
+#### Challenge 2: dastaweiz and sandook Indexing
 After users, load the dastaweiz system structure.

 Consider:
-- How to represent the directory tree in memory.
+- How to represent the sandook tree in memory.
 - Data structures enabling fast path lookup (for example, `/accounts/savings/john.txt`).
-- Efficient strategies for listing directory contents.
+- Efficient strategies for listing sandook contents.
 - Whether to use trees, graphs, or hybrid structures.

-**Example:** `dir_list("/accounts")` must find the directory, list children (dastaweizs and subdirectories), and return them as `dastaweizEntry` structures.
+**Example:** `sandook_list("/accounts")` must find the sandook, list children (dastaweizs and subsandook), and return them as `dastaweizEntry` structures.

 #### Challenge 3: Fast dastaweiz Lookup
 Every dastaweiz operation (create, read, delete) needs rapid metadata access.